 Closest metro stations are Smithsonian Station on the Blue, Silver and Orange lines

 Regular Hours: 10:00 am to 5:30 pm

-You can normally buy food in the museum however the food court is currently closed for maintenance, all the other museums have cafes, you could take a picnic to eat on the grassy areas outside the museums or choose from one of the many food trucks along the National Mall.
+You can normally buy food in the museum however the food court is currently closed for maintenance.
+All the other museums have cafes.
+Or you could take a picnic to eat on the grassy areas outside the museums.
+There are also many food trucks along the National Mall.

-The museum gets very very busy during the peak summer season, its one of the most popular visitor attractions in Washington, line can be pretty long and some exhibits a little crowded.
+The museum gets very, very busy during the peak summer season.
+It’s one of the most popular visitor attractions in Washington.
+Lines can be pretty long and some exhibits a little crowded.
 We experienced a bit of pushing and shoving in the How Things Fly Hall.

-You might also enjoy our review of the Smithsonian Natural History Museum
+You might also enjoy my our review of the Smithsonian National Zoo.

 Or if you’re looking for somewhere to stay in Washington with kids, our review of the Watergate Hotel.

 Which is your favourite Smithsonian Museum for kids?
 Let me know in the comments below.